Dop-dd/Interactive-Frontend-Development.-Milestone-Project-2/README.md

   - Link: https://www.w3schools.com/css/default.asp

 - BootStrap Framework
   - Bootstrap is to make this website responsive and mobile-first websites.
-Theframework includes HTML and CSS based design templates to help design websites faster and easier.
+The framework includes HTML and CSS based design templates to help design websites faster and easier.
 It The Header, Body and Footer are all in Bootstrap containers which creates a very responsive effect on the entire website
   - Link: https://getbootstrap.com/

 - jQuery